pavelmemory/fig/README.md

 Environment variables injection

-Scenario when you need some environment variable value is quite popular, so there is solution for it.
-Tag configuration `env` solves problem with manual initialization of such values.
+Scenario when you need some environment variable value is quite popular, so there is solution for that.
+Tag configuration `env` solves the problem of manual initialization of such values.
 - env - expected value is any string that can represent key of environment variable.
-Value of this variable will be assigned to field
+Value of this environment variable will be assigned to field.
+There is no way to provide default value, so in such a case it is better to use `reg` configuration.

 ***
 Example